PezzaD84/macOS-Patching-Upgrades/README.md

 This script will look online for the latest version of macOS and download the installer and then upgrade the device.
 This only works on 10.15 and newer.

-Update: A 4 day deferment/postponement has been added to the script to allow users to defer a mojor upgrade for 4 days.
+Update: A 4 day deferment/postponement has been added to the script to allow users to defer a major upgrade for 4 days.
 After 4 days the upgrade will be forced to run.

 # Intel MacOS Upgrade